dbaggett16/getcleandataproject/README.md

+---
+title: "README.md"
+author: "David S. Baggett"
+date: "November 7, 2016"
+output: html_document
+---

 # README - Getting and Cleaning Data: Final Project

 ## Overview
 The purpose of this project is to demonstrate how a dataset can be downloaded and cleaned using an R script.
 The dataset will be dowloaded and extracted from a ZIP archive.
 Files will be aggregated and read into R.  Variables will be renamed and a file containing a new tidy dataset derived from the original files will be generated.
 This new dataset can be used for further analysis.

 ## Project Files
-README.md - This file.
+**README.md** - This file.
 Describes the project and how to excute the scripts.
-Codebook.md - Contains detailed description of the dataset and information regarding any transformations or modifications that were done to produce the tidy dataset. run_analyis.R - The script that performs all operations including downloading the data, tranforming and saving as a tidy dataset in a new file.
+**Codebook.md** - Contains detailed description of the dataset and information regarding any transformations or modifications that were done to produce the tidy dataset.
+**run_analyis.R** - The script that performs all operations including downloading the data, tranforming and saving as a tidy dataset in a new file.
-tidydata - The resulting tidy data file that can be imported using read.table('[your directory]/tidydata')
+**tidydata** - The resulting tidy data file that can be imported using read.table('[your directory]/tidydata')

 ## Prerequisite
 This script requires the dplyr library.
 If the script finds dplyr installed, it will attempt to load the library.
 Execution will stop if dplyr is not installed.